-Verification can take you a long way in hiring reliable employees.
+Verification can go a long way toward hiring reliable employees.
 Background checks can be done by the HR department or can be entrusted to outside agencies.

 If the employee is working remotely, it is advisable to send them hardware loaded with the required software and applications.
 If the employee chooses to use their own hardware, it must be checked for possible malware.

-Hardware used by the employees – whether in the office or a remote setting – should be bought from reliable dealers as there are numerous cases where the hardware is pre-installed with malware.
+Hardware used by the employees—whether in the office or a remote setting–should be bought from reliable dealers, as in several cases, the hardware is pre-installed with malware.
 Quarantine the new hardware and check it for bugs before using it in your business.

-Before allowing the employees to use hardware, your IT department must blocklist websites that can bring cyber threats.
+Before allowing the employees to use hardware, your IT department must blocklist websites that can pose cyber threats.
 If any repair is required, the hardware should only be sent to trustworthy parties.

-Software must be bought from developers and not downloaded from dodgy sources to prevent malware attacks.
+Buy software from developers and do not download from dodgy sources to prevent malware attacks.
 Installation of additional software should require administrative rights to block employees from downloading malicious content.
 In addition, update your software regularly to patch the known vulnerabilities.

 Permission to access the organization’s databases must be given per employees’ need to know.
 In short, if they need the information to perform their job, share it; otherwise, don’t.
 The new employees might also need official email addresses and new IDs to access shared software.

 Make the software and database access password protected.
-Passwords are your first defense in the cyber world.
+Passwords are your first line of defense in the cyberworld.
 Most of the time, employees are required to change the password set up by the IT department while creating their IDs.